 - Pulse in additions (salt, spices, sweetener), if desired.
 DON'T process these in, as they can cause seizing of the butter.

-Fat: 8.5 g Carbs: 3.1 g Sugar: 0 g Protein: 4.2 g; Nutrition facts based on seeds, two teaspoons of grapeseed oil, and salt.
+Nutrition facts based on seeds, two teaspoons of grapeseed oil and salt; nothing optional.
 I figure the recipe makes about one cup, so a serving size (1/16 of the recipe) is around one tablespoon of the final butter.
 WW SmartPoints: 3

-I like to eat a spoonful of this with a cut-up apple or in recipes that call for any type of nut of seed butter, namely this one.
+I like to eat a spoonful of this with a cut-up apple or use it in recipes that call for any type of nut of seed butter.

 This is a great way to economize as well.
 The raw pumpkin seed butter I was previously buying was around $12 for eight ounces, while my cost to make this is roughly less than half that, and I consider my version tastier on top of it!